ScooterDelta/react-vite-federation-playground/README.md

 Once the above is all configured, Module Federation is working!
 You can now import and utilize components from external applications, the next step is configuring this to integrate with [react-router](https://reactrouter.com/en/main) to handle our navigation on the host module.

+1. Install `react-router-dom` with `npm install react-router-dom`.

-1. Export a list of available routes from your new Micro Frontend application, for example in `mfe-two` we have [clients/mfe-two/src/routes.tsx](./clients/mfe-two/src/routes.tsx).
+2. Export a list of available routes from your new Micro Frontend application, for example in `mfe-two` we have [clients/mfe-two/src/routes.tsx](./clients/mfe-two/src/routes.tsx).
 These routes currently implement the [Route Object](https://reactrouter.com/en/main/route/route#type-declaration) from react router.

 ```tsx
 // routes.tsx